Curtin-Open-Knowledge-Initiative/coki-ries/docs/installation.md

 # Installation

 The application can be run from a Docker container or installed locally.
-Either way, it will require access to BigQuery.
+Either way, you will need access to BigQuery if you wish to build the database.
 You do not need to clone this repo from GitHub to run the application.

 ## Obtain a BigQuery Keyfile

-This application requires access to an existing [Google BigQuery][google_bigquery] instance via a [credentials keyfile][google_keyfile].
-Keyfiles can be exported from [Google Cloud IAM][google_iam]; contact your GCloud administrator for assistance.
+NOTE: if you only want to compile/print SQL queries then you can skip this section.
+However, if you wish to execute queries and build a database then the application requires access to an existing [Google BigQuery][google_bigquery] instance via a [credentials keyfile][google_keyfile].
+Contact your GCloud administrator too assist you in exporting an access keyfile from [Google Cloud IAM][google_iam].

 For security, your administrator is advised to create a new project for this application to use.
 Within the project, the following permissions should be assigned: